emmonh/arch-dotfiles/README.md

 [iwd]# station <dev_name> disconnect
 ```

-If it happens that there's connection but not internet access, a DHCP client will most likely be needed, in this case, using [**dhcpcd**](https://wiki.archlinux.org/title/Dhcpcd):
+If there's connection but no internet access, a DHCP client might be needed, using [**dhcpcd**](https://wiki.archlinux.org/title/Dhcpcd):

 ```
 # dhcpcd <dev_name>
 # ping arch.org      # Test connection
 ```

-If got a timed-out error try
+If got a timed-out error try:

 ```
 # ip a               # List network interfaces